excelsky/msan622/homework4/README.md

 A word cloud shows all unique words.
 No words show up more than once.
 Therefore, a data-ink ratio is high.
 I think that so is my word cloud.

 A data density shows amount of data entries versus graphic area.
-I think my word cloud has more (white spaced) background than other typical word cloud.
-I happened to do it, because I wanted to have a title on top of the word cloud.
-Therefore, I think the data density in my word cloud is not very high.
+I intentionally tried to reduce a white space outside of a word cloud in order to increase a data density.
+I gave a small `width` value and a big `pointsize` value to make it happen.
+Therefore, I think the data density in my word cloud is high.

 ![IMAGE](Wordcloud_with_Porter_stemming.jpg)